motojoe-co-uk/bigspring-light/content/english/_index.md

   - title: BIC Rally Club
     images:
     - images/bic_rally_club.png
-    content: Join the #BecauseICan Rally Club and have a voice in shaping off-road riding in Scotland.
+    content: "Join the #BecauseICan Rally Club and have a voice in shaping off-road riding in Scotland."
     button:
       enable: true
       label: More info...